-The five artists explored in this publication – Kate Lyddon, Alice Maher, Richard Mark Rawlins, Caroline Wong and Joel Wyllie – use the slow processes of drawing to work through deeply personal experiences, anxieties, and desires.
+The five artists included in this exhibition – Kate Lyddon, Alice Maher, Richard Mark Rawlins, Caroline Wong and Joel Wyllie – are using the slow processes of drawing to work through deeply personal experiences, anxieties, and desires.
 Drawing is agile enough to move across different periods of the artists’ lives: backwards, to recollected experiences; inwards, to excavate things that are hidden or obscured; and forwards, to new forms that arise through the process.
 Ostensibly modest practices – drawing, erasing, redrawing – can produce unimaginable beings and worlds that can surprise even their makers.

 Trinidadian artist Richard Mark Rawlins uses drawing to examine and make accessible research into his country’s history of colonialism and inequality.
 His contribution to the exhibition is Like a Rope (2019-20), a drawing made in charcoal that is over fifteen metres in length.
 Rawlins uses the rope as a metaphor to draw a continuous line from the security rope he observed when attending the Trinidad and Tobago Carnival in 2019 to a range of imagery; the rope forms nooses, conjoins figures, and morphs into script, producing a narrative that links Rawlin’s history with that of fellow Trinidadians, his family and his ancestors.
 His chosen medium, charcoal, is key to the project, its unruly dust constructively contaminating every part of this captivating project.